 9.2 Enhanced Sensory Properties

 Osmotic dehydration enhances the texture, color and taste of agricultural goods.
-By lowering water activity, it minimizes microbe development while preserving the food's original taste and look.
+Lowering water activity, minimizes microbe development while preserving the food's original taste and look.
 Osmotic dehydration improves the sensory appeal of fruits such as apples and pineapples by retaining their firmness and natural sweetness (Nowacka et al., 2021).

 9.3 Reduction in Energy Consumption